 Boys are full or romance, and they love ‘make believe’ to a greater extent than they like to show.
 All you have to do is to play up to this and to give rein to your imagination to meet their requirements.
 (Baden-Powell 1908: 356)

 As we have seen, Robert Baden-Powell placed a special emphasis on adventure – on encouraging young people to look to enlarge their experiences.
 What had eluded him was a suitable framework to handle this and his other concerns – although he worked at various ways of approaching a scheme.
 Ernest Thompson Seton provided what he was looking for in his short book The Birch Bark Roll of the Woodcraft Indians.
-Seton had sent Robert Baden-Powell a copy of book in 1906 – and Baden-Powell was impressed by the scheme of activities had designed around camp life.
-In Seton’s plan groups of between 15-50 boys and young men were gathered together in a ‘band’ supervised by a ‘medicine man’.
-From this base various activities and adventures could be undertaken – and the life and needs of the ‘band’ provided a useful reference point and organizing idea.
+Seton had sent Robert Baden-Powell a copy of the book in 1906 – and Baden-Powell was impressed by the scheme of activities had designed around camp life.
+In Seton’s plan, groups of between 15-50 boys and young men were gathered together in a ‘band’ supervised by a ‘medicine man’.
+From this base, various activities and adventures could be undertaken – and the life and needs of the ‘band’ provided a useful reference point and organizing idea.
 Two further elements also impressed Robert Baden-Powell to ‘borrow’ them for his scheme.
 Seton had developed a system of non-competitive badges linked to the various activities in his programme.
 A similar range of badges with a non-competitive orientation was adopted by Robert Baden-Powell.
 Another element of the Seton scheme imported into Scouting was the use of a totem such as an animal or a bird to identify each Scout patrol.

 The scale of this importation (some of which was not initially acknowledged properly) became the focus of considerable tension between Seton and Robert Baden-Powell.